Company Growth Strategy Focused on Digital, Product Innovation and Business Owner Compensation

-One new digital platform that already is helping ABOs provide a more compelling customer experience is the 3E “Easy, Early, Earning” platform in China.
+One new digital platform that already is helping ABOs provide a more compelling customer experience is the 3E “Easy, Early, Earning” platform in Mainland China.
 3E focuses on selling products through social commerce, in partnership with global technology leader Tencent.
 Through the platform, ABOs receive commissions from new customer referrals and new customers can receive product discounts by sharing with friends.
 Amway is investing in multiple digital capabilities to globally roll out similar programs.

 Another investment area for Amway is Core Plus+, a new incentives program that increases the earning opportunity for those who choose to start their business with Amway and rewards best practices in building a strong, sustainable business.
 Benefits include more earning potential, more consistency and more predictability so ABOs can set goals and make plans for more than just the year ahead.